AntonKhorev/signals-transforms/readme.md

 The idea is to group related properties and place them horizontally as well as vertically, unlike a [typical table](http://en.wikipedia.org/wiki/Discrete-time_Fourier_transform#Properties) where all of the properties are listed one below another.
+Another idea is to treat domains equally.
+If there's a certain property like differentiation for time domain, attempt is made to provide similar property for frequency domain.

 The notation mostly matches these books: